 In this study, undergraduate students' attitudes towards geometry were measured through a translated (into Turkish) version of the Utley Geometry Attitude Scale (UGAS) (Utley, 2007).
 The UGAS for undergraduate students is a 32-item self-report scale including 17 positively and 15 negatively worded items.
-Each item is rated on a 5-point Likert-type scale ranging from 5 (strongly agree) to 1 (strongly disagree).
-The UGAS included three factors: confidence (12 items, e.g., I am sure that I can learn geometry concepts), usefulness (10 items, e.g., I can see ways of using geometry problems is enjoyable).
+Each item is rated on a 5-point Likert type scale ranging from 5 (strongly agree) to 1 (strongly disagree).
+UGAS included three factors: confidence (12 items, e.g., I am sure that I can learn geometry concepts), usefulness (10 items, e.g., I can see ways of using geometry concepts to solve everyday problems), and enjoyment (10 items, e.g., Solving geometry problems is enjoyable).
 Possible student scores on the UGAS range from 32 to 160.
 Higher scores on the UGAS indicate more favorable attitudes towards geometry.

 Forward translation and backward translation are the two most popular judgmental designs that are used for adapting tests (Hambleton, 2005).
-In this study, the back-translation design was used to adapt the UGAS into Turkish.
-That is, the source and target language of the geometry attitude scale were English and Turkish respectively.
-First, two bilingual mathematics teacher educators with a PhD degree in mathematics education translated the original items into Turkish.
+In this study, the back-translation design was used to adapt UGAS into Turkish.
+That is, the source and target language of the geometry attitude scale was English and Turkish respectively.
+Firstly, two bilingual mathematics teacher educators with a PhD degree in mathematics education translated the original items into Turkish.
 Then, the Turkish and English versions of the UGAS were checked for semantic, idiomatic, experiential, and conceptual equivalence.
 Since both versions aimed to measure undergraduate students' attitudes towards geometry, the translated versions of the concepts, words, and expressions readily made sense for Turkish undergraduate students.
-Second, two other bilingual mathematics teacher educators with a PhD degree in mathematics education back translated the items into English.
+Secondly, the items were back-translated into English by another two bilingual mathematics teacher educators with a PhD degree in mathematics education.
 Then the original and the back-translated versions of the scale were compared and judgments were made about their equivalence.
 That is, adjustments were made to the Turkish version when some inconsistencies were found in the meaning of the original and back-translated versions of the scale.